-Known simply as Black Alphabet, the organization now focuses on promoting social equity through the use of media and all of the creative abilities of our community.
+Known simply as Black Alphabet, the organization now focuses on advocating for social equity by creating and spreading awareness of issues adversely or disproportionately impacting the black LGBT+ community.
 Social equity is a concept that speaks to the fair and equitable identification, provision, implementation, and impact of services, programs, and policies.

 The new Vision and Mission reflects our desire to use media and the creative arts to promote healthy and whole lifestyles to the Black LGBT+ community.